-Zion's contributes to the Backpack Program, Good Shepherd Center, The Salvation Army and to AWARE.
-Zion's provides financial support and board participation for the Good Shepherd Center and for St. Paul's Senior Living Community.
+Zion's serves Greenville by continuing to provide space for the Good Shepherd Community Clinic.
+Zion's contributes to the Backpack Program, Good Shepherd Center and to AWARE.
+Zion's provides financial support and board participation for the Good Shepherd Center and for St. Paul's, a continuing care retirement community.

-In the past, Zion's has sponsored several mission trips for adults and for youth.
-This includes the confirmand's trips to Boston and Lancaster, an adult mission trip to Pine Ridge, a youth trip to West Virginia, and a mission trip to Deep Roots in Maryland.
+In the past 10 years, Zion's has sponsored several mission trips for adults and for youth.
+This includes the confirmand's trips to Boston, an adult mission trip to Pine Ridge, a youth trip to West Virginia, and a planned multi-generational mission trip to Baltimore, Maryland.